jtsw1990/grab-ai-safety/README.md

 - Iteration involved feature engineering before cycling through models.
 - Tried polynomial features to increase the accuracy but not effective.
 - Noticed a degree of class imbalance between 0 and 1 from the confusion matrix results and overall base accuracy.
 Try up-sampling the minority class.
+    - Resampling data dropped accuracy from 78% to 68% as expected.
+    - However, AUC score improved which suggests better results over different decision thresholds.